gottacatchenall/ms_sampling_effort/manuscript.md

 # Conclusion

-***The primary takeaways from this paper***

 In this paper we have demonstrated we expect a certain number of false negatives in species interaction datasets purely due to the distribution of abundances within a community.
 We have also shown that these false negatives can cause varying responses in our measurements of network properties and further could impact our ability to reliably predict interactions.

-***The primary recommendations for study design that this paper provides***

 How can this effect how we design samples of interactions [@Jordano2016SamNet]?
 The primary takeaway is that when planning the sampling effort across sites, it is necessary to take both the species richness of the metaweb into account.

-and relative abundance into account.
-A model similar to that which we show here can be used to provide a neutral expectation of true-negative probability given a number of observations of individuals at a given place and time.
+Further simulating the process of observation can be a powerful tool for planing study design which takes relative abundance into account, and provide a null baseline for detection of interaction strength.
+A model similar to that here can and should be used to provide a neutral expectation of true-negative probability given a number of observations of individuals at a given place and time.

-***What does the future hold for this research***
+What does the future hold for this research?

-A brief note on false positives.
+A brief note on is here we
+do not consider the rate of false positives---in large part false positives can be explained by misidentification of species.

 How does this influence our understanding of the structure of ecological networks, and how we infer other things based on that?
 How does this influence our models of interaction prediction?
 Toward models which explicitly account for uncertainty in detection and sampling, [@Young2021RecPla; @Johnson2021BayEst].
 Such has been done in occupancy modeling, in neural nets [@Joseph2020NeuHie], could be integrated in the predictive models of the future.
-Can we correct for this bias in existing data?
+Can we correct for this bias in existing data? [@Poisot2021ImpMam]
-[@Poisot2021ImpMam]